-Like any roof, a flat roof can leak, but since it's flat, the water has nowhere to go but downwards.
+Flat roofs are a popular choice for many homeowners, but they can be prone to leaks.
+While any roof can leak, flat roofs have the added challenge of having nowhere for the water to go but downwards.
 This means that moisture can seep into the roof itself and cause problems that can lead to mold and mildew.
-Another common reason for roof leaks are blisters.
-It can occur on any flat roof when small air pockets form and become trapped under the membrane or between its layers.
+Blisters are another common cause of roof leaks, which occur when small air pockets form and become trapped under the membrane or between its layers.

 When the sun heats the roof, these pockets of moisture and air expand and tighten the membrane, leading to further damage.Fortunately, there is a range of different waterproofing systems on the market that can help protect your flat roof from leaks.
 GRP (fiberglass), polyurethane, and single layer systems are all popular options.
 GRP is often preferred for its durability and extended lifespan of more than 30 years, while single layer systems provide waterproofness but are more susceptible to perforation.
 It's important to note that single layer warranties typically don't cover membrane damage caused by the customer.Clogged gutters are another major cause of flat roof leaks, as water overflows into the adjacent roof structure.